- 1 Pharyngitis definition

 When to book an appointment with your doctor immediately?

-- When there is one or more of the following symptoms:
+When there are one or more of the following symptoms:

 Usually the episode of sore throat gets better without treatment, as there are not any specific treatment for sore throat caused by common cold viruses.